-The picture of funding has stabilized within the Arvin Union School District with the continued implementation of Local Control Funding Formula (LCFF) funds.
-Supplemental and concentration funds, above and beyond base funding, provided monies for the district and sites to focus on expanding and improving instructional programs to support academic achievement, improving student attendance, training staff to support building respectful and positive relationships, expanding intervention programs, wrap-around services, and facilities improvement for the most needy school sites.
-Funds specifically targeted to the school site included action steps for extended learning sessions, library books, intervention teachers, intervention computer programs, student success facilitators, nurses, social workers, district teachers on special assignment for teacher support, field trips to expand the horizons of our students, funds for student activities/incentives, and professional development.
-These funds are in addition to Federal funds including Title 1 funds with set-asides for Extended Learning and Parent Involvement.
-Extended learning funds are allocated to each site and students are selected based by application and need.
+The picture of funding within the Arvin Union School District stabilized with the ongoing implementation of Local Control Funding Formula (LCFF) funds.
+Supplemental and concentration funds, above and beyond base funding, provided monies for the district and sites to focus on expanding and improving instructional programs to support academic achievement, improving student attendance, training staff to support building respectful and positive relationships, expanding intervention programs and wrap-around services, and facilities improvement for the most needy school sites.
+Funds specifically targeted to the school site included action steps for extended learning sessions, library books, intervention teachers and intervention computer programs, student success facilitators, elementary PE teachers, nurses, social workers, district teachers on special assignment for teacher support, field trips to expand the horizons of our students, and professional development.
+These funds are in addition to federal funds including Title 1 funds with set-asides for Extended Learning and Parent Involvement.
+Extended learning Funds are allocated to each site and students are selected based by application and need.
+These funds also support winter and summer sessions.
 Parent Involvement funds allow us to continually build our outreach and training services for parents.
-District and site based intervention programs and staff are also funded out of Title I. Title III provides aides specifically for our campus as well as support staff and Professional Development for teachers and instructional assistants.
+District and site based intervention programs and staff are also funded out of Title II.
+Title II supports one additional teacher for class size reduction and Title III provides an aide specifically for our campus as well as support staff and Professional Development for teachers and instructional assistants.
 Title IV funds have supported technology and professional development, campus supervisors, and a focus on safety.
-Special Education funds, supported with general funds, provide programs and transportation for students with special needs at our site including teachers and instructional assistants for Special Day Class, Resource Specialist Program, and speech services.
-After-School grant funds including ASES and 21st Century allow us to serve a large number of students in our daily Arvin Advantage Program.
+Special Education funds, supported with general funds, provide programs and transportation for students with special needs at our site including teachers and instructional assistants for Special Day Class, Resource Specialist Program and Speech services.
+After-School grant funds including ASES and 21st Century allow us to serve a large number of students in our daily Arvin Advantage Extended Learning Program.
+State preschool funds provide both AM and PM classes at our site to support student readiness for school.
+State preschool funds provide both AM and PM classes at our site to support student readiness for school.

-Each of these programs provides targeted or general services to students with all intents to ensure educational equity for all student groups.
+Each of these programs provides targeted or general services to students with all intents to ensure equity for all student groups.